 - Milk: Choose a milk you like.
 My favourite at the moment is soy.

 - Yoghurt: Vanilla yoghurt or sweetened greek yoghurt work well.
-If your greek yoghurt is plain you may wish to add a tsp or two of your favourite liquid sweetener.
+If your greek yoghurt is plain you may wish to add a teaspoon or two of your favourite liquid sweetener.

 - Vegan / Dairy Free: Use your favourite non-dairy milk and use coconut yoghurt, or omit yoghurt entirely.